geomatico/npm-tmb/README.md

 **Optional**
 Default: userHome

 As default the pass.json file will be created in the user home.
-If you don't want use this directory to save the pass.json file, you must to indicate it with this parameter
+If you don't want use this directory to save the pass.json file, you must indicate it with this parameter

 ### Replace pass on file